kivy/kivy/doc/sources/gettingstarted/events.rst

 :meth:`~kivy.uix.widget.Widget.on_touch_up` events in the :class:`~kivy.uix.widget.Widget`.

-For an in-depth explanaition, have a look at :doc:`/api-kivy.input`.
+For an in-depth explanation, have a look at :doc:`/api-kivy.input`.

 **Class events**